 Dr. Smith’s education is not documented with certainty.
-According to the 1872 Ontario Medical Register, Dr. Smith was practicing medicine prior to January 1st, 1950.
-He joined the College of Physicians and Surgeons on the 25th of September, 1869.
-He settled in Morpeth in 1858.
+According to the 1872 Ontario Medical Register, Dr. Smith was practicing medicine prior to January 1st, 1850.
+He settled in Morpeth, Ontario in 1858 and Dr. Smith joined the College of Physicians and Surgeons on the 25th of September, 1869.

 Dr. and Mrs. Smith had 3 children, all born in Morpeth.
-Frederick was born in 1860, Ann Lucinda was born in 1862 and Robert Scott was born in 1863.
-Dr. Smith had a busy practice in Morpeth and he was a coroner.
+Frederick Smith was born in 1860, Ann Lucinda Smith was born in 1862 and Robert Scott Smith was born in 1863.
+Dr. Smith had a busy medical practice in Morpeth and he was a coroner.
 He also issued marriage licences.
 Dr. Smith is listed in the 1867, 1869 and the 1875 Kent County Business Directories.

 By 1881, Dr. and Mrs. Smith had moved to London, Ontario.

 Dr. Smith died in London on the 8th of February, 1892.
-He was buried at Woodland Cemetery in Section U, Lot 92 NE.
-After the death of Dr. Smith, his wife Mary Ellen lived in London with their son Dr. Robert Scott Smith, a medical physician who practiced in London.
-They lived at 151 John Street.
+He was buried at Woodland Cemetery in London in Section U, Lot 92 NE.
+The 1893 London City Directory lists Mrs. Smith living at 547 Talbot Street.
+Eventually Mrs. Smith went to live with her son Dr. Robert Scott Smith at 151 John Street.
+Dr. Robert Smith was a medical physician who practiced in London.

 *In 1865, Dr. J. M. Smith of Morpeth appeared on University of Michigan Medical School documents as a preceptor for Dr. Hugh Edwin Winter.
 Dr. Winter practiced medicine in Dresden and he is also featured on the Chatham-Kent Physician Tribute website.

 **An ad that appears in the 1864-65 County of Kent Gazetteer and General Business Directory on page 100 is featured below.